not-in-our-labs/workpace/online-videos.md

 bystandard intervention: many steps, be able to identify the behaviour, be able to interpret it is a problem, decide to intervene, take responsability, the act. there are witness for most gender harassment

 in hiring, we don't really need to have a tool to check if people are willing to participate in a building a good culture.
-We sometimes already know, but the quality of the work overwrite this. clarify the rules for hiring!
+We sometimes already know, but the quality of the scientific work overwrite this. clarify the rules for hiring!
 OoO take inspiration from questions from CAPES for MCF interviews?

 how to shutdown a conversation?
 Natural response, to hide.
 Learn ways to press conversation.
 People in power position can force discussions on this.